Hypnosis

 will help you recognize your thought processes, because emotions are

-signslike instruments on an instrument panelwarning you of thoughts
+signslike instruments on an instrument panelwarning you of beliefs

-that may be occurring out of your awareness.
-And once aware of those thoughts
+that may be sabotaging your success.
+Once you train yourself to be aware of those thoughts

-and emotions you can change the direction they take.
+you can change the direction they take.
+And that leads us to the next section: negative thinking.

 BE